Noncommercial Guidance for NYC Pedestrians and Cyclists in Case of Possible Car Crash Injury

 Hit-and-run PAR or MV-104 Report crash within 24 hours or as soon as possible.

-No-Fault medical claim PAR or MV-104 Officer’s conclusions (fault) do not matter.
+No-Fault medical claim PAR or MV-104 Officer’s conclusions (fault) do not affect No-Fault eligibility.

-Personal liability claim or lawsuit PAR or MV-104* Officer’s conclusions or fault may be relevant, but are not all-important, to success of a claim or lawsuit.
+Personal liability claim or lawsuit PAR or MV-104* Officer’s conclusions (fault) may be admissible, but are not all-important, to the success of a liability claim or lawsuit.

 Property damage over $1,000 PAR or MV-104* Get the PAR if available.